Is It OK to Use ChatGPT and AI Chatbots at University?

 Could you consider your assignment done and hand this in to your professor?
 In a word, no.

 “Writing essays is challenging, and most students must work hard to create well-crafted academic work,” said Quill.
 “In addition, many international students fear that their English is not polished enough to get good grades in their courses.
-Thus, it may be tempting to use a program like ChatGPT — but it is a bad idea.”
+Thus, it may be tempting to use — but it is a bad idea.”

 “Students need to understand that professors can often tell the difference between authentic writing by their students and the text created by AI bots,” she continued.
 “Furthermore, professors have noted that ChatGPT text, while well-written, lacks the thoughtful development of ideas that they are looking for.
-And, if students are caught submitting an assignment generated by ChatGPT, they will face disciplinary action from the university.
+And, if students are caught submitting an [AI-generated] assignment, they will face disciplinary action from the university.
 They may get an F on the assignment or fail the course.
 For repeated violations, they may be dismissed from the university.”

 Understand Your University Policies